openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 - Have different flash briefing in the morning and evening
 - Let alexa say 'welcome' to you if you open the door
 - Implement own handling for voice commands in a rule
+- Change the equalizer settings depending on the bluetooth connection

 ## Note